 This function is used when implementing an alternative distribution carrier using processes as distribution controllers.
-DHandle is retrived via the callback f\handshake\complete.
+DHandle is retrieved via the callback f\handshake\complete.
 More information can be found in the documentation of ERTS User's Guide # How to implement an Alternative Carrier for the Erlang Distribution # Distribution Module.

 '''

 erlang:dist_ctrl_get_opt(DHandle, Opt :: get_size) -> Value

-Types:

-DHandle = dist_handle()

-Value = boolean()

 '''

+DHandle = dist\handle() Value = boolean()